john-goodman/nodejs-xmr-miner/README.md

 ```

-Example for SupportXMR if pool if our wallet adress is `48PfBbXhNvSQdEaHppLgGtTZ85AcSY2rtBXScUy2nKsJHMHbfbPFrC63r7kRrzZ8oTTbYpwzKXGx9CZ6UoByUCa8A8iRbSH` and we want our worker name to be `worker-1`:
+Example for SupportXMR pool if your wallet adress is `48PfBbXhNvSQdEaHppLgGtTZ85AcSY2rtBXScUy2nKsJHMHbfbPFrC63r7kRrzZ8oTTbYpwzKXGx9CZ6UoByUCa8A8iRbSH` and we want our worker name to be `worker-1`:
 ```js
 const NodeMiner = require('./src/index');